Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

 First thing you'll notice is that this endpoint requires an API key, which is done by passing the `key` parameter in the URL.
-Each YouTube client has its own key assigned to it, but I found that the endpoint doesn't actually validate it beyond making sure it's one of the known values.
-The key also doesn't change, so it's safe to simple hard code it as part of the URL.
+Each YouTube client has its own key assigned to it, but I found that the endpoint doesn't actually care which one you use, as long as it's valid.
+Because the keys don't rotate either, it's safe to pick one and hard code it as part of the URL.

 The request body itself is a JSON object with two top-level properties: `videoId` and `context`.
-The former is pretty self-explanatory — it's the 11-character ID of the video you want to retrieve the metadata for.
-The latter is more complicated, however, as it represents a container for various information that YouTube uses to tailor the response to the client's preferences and capabilities.
+The former is the 11-character ID of the video you want to retrieve the metadata for, while the latter contains various information that YouTube uses to tailor the response to the client's preferences and capabilities.

 In particular, depending on the client you choose to impersonate using the `clientName` and `clientVersion` properties, the response may contain different data, or just fail to resolve altogether for certain videos.
 This, of course, can be leveraged to your advantage — which is why I specifically used the `ANDROID` client in the example above — but I'll explain that in more detail later on.

-After you receive the response, you should get a JSON payload that contains the video metadata, stream descriptors, closed captions, activity tracking URLs, ad placements, post-playback screen elements — basically everything that the client needs in order to show the video to the user.
+After you receive the response, you should find a JSON payload that contains the video metadata, stream descriptors, closed captions, activity tracking URLs, ad placements, post-playback screen elements — basically everything that the client needs in order to show the video to the user.
 It's a massive blob of data, but to make things simpler I've outlined only the most interesting parts below:

 ```json
 {